-We get it, you want to be like Casey Neistat, Peter Mckinnon, Matti Haapoja, or any of the countless other YouTube vlogging stars.
-You’re going to need a camera to start vlogging, along with a handful of other accessories.
+We get it, you want to be like Casey Neistat, Peter Mckinnon, Matti Haapoja, or any of the other countless YouTube vlogging stars .
+But in order to do that, you’re going to need a camera to start vlogging, along with a handful of other accessories.

-Today I’ll be showing you what to buy for the ultimate vlogging setup under $1,000.
-Let’s get started!
+Today I’ll be showing you what you should buy for the ultimate vlogging setup under $1,000.

 The Canon 70D (and the later 80D) has historically been a firm favorite for YouTube filmmaking, but its list price of over $1,000 makes it too expensive for this setup.
 The Panasonic GH5 and Canon 1DX Mk II are currently used by Casey, Peter, and Matti respectively, but those cameras also cost well over $2,000 each!

 Fortunately, there’s an affordable vlog camera well within budget; the Panasonic Lumix G7.
 Priced at $500 with a lens, the G7 is the little brother to the Panasonic G80/G85, but it lacks little in terms of features.

 Sporting 4K video capture, excellent autofocus, great battery life, and many more features, the Panasonic G7 is an excellent camera for the budget conscious vlogger.

 The included 14-42mm lens covers wide-angle to general focal lengths, and mega optical image stabilization (Mega OIS) helps to smooth out any shakes from you walking around.

 The Micro Four-Thirds (M4/3) lens mount system is compatible with a huge range of lenses, so you have room to expand as your skills improve.